Matis-Projects/TNetLibrarySystem/README.md

 ### Preparation of the world

 1. Put the prefabs named `TNLS Manager` in your world
+2. **UNPACK THE PREFAB** !
+Without unpack, this will just break the system.

 ### Preparation of the script